 Chances Are was an entry in the late 1980s spate of bodyswap comedies, which also included the likes of Like Father, Like Son (1987), Big (1988), 18 Again (1988), Vice Versa (1988) and Dream a Little Dream (1989).
 In fact, the reincarnated father returns home to his family plot has a surprising number of similarities to the serious, more high-profile The Reincarnation of Peter Proud (1975) from a few years earlier.

 The film held a certain initial promise.
-It was directed by director Emile Ardolino, who had just made the breathily sensual teen pic Dirty Dancing (1987), which had become the smash hit of its year.
+It was made by director Emile Ardolino, who had made a series of dance-related tv specials and just emerged on cinema screens with the breathily sensual teen pic Dirty Dancing (1987), which had become the smash hit of its year.
 It also featured Cybill Shepherd, the effervescent delight of that gem in the late 1980s tv wasteland Moonlighting (1985-9) and a young Robert Downey, Jr back when he was part of the Brat Pack and a full two decades before he was a Marvel superhero.

 The results emerge as tedious.
 The cross-eyed Cybill Shepherd plays with a blank vacancy of expression.
 She is someone who needs a sympathetic director to bring her out and Emile Ardolino is unfortunately not that.
 He is happy to merely ship Shepherd and the rest of the cast about in a forced freneticism that he mistakes for comedy.
 Robert Downey Jr gives a hopped-up performance – given his later drug convictions, it is hard not to believe he was wired during the shooting.
 There is an embarrassingly silly scene where he dances with an old age dowager.
 Between the hyperkinetic Downey and the vacant Shepherd, there is not a single moment of conviction to the romance.